mlswg/mls-protocol/draft-ietf-mls-protocol.md

 application of Add commits.
 Existing members should of course be in compliance already.
-In order to ensure this continues to be the case even as the group's extensions can be updated, a GroupContextExtensions proposal is invalid if it contains a `required_capabilities` extension that requires capabililities not supported by all current members.
+In order to ensure this continues to be the case even as the group's extensions can be updated, a GroupContextExtensions proposal is invalid if it contains a `required_capabilities` extension that requires capabilities not supported by all current members.

 ## Reinitialization